Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Treatment

 The pathology is based on a powerful inflammatory process, which only corticosteroids can cope with.
-They suppress inflammation within the arteries while being a reliable prophylactic.
-Patients are prescribed high doses of corticosteroids for oral or parenteral administration - Decortin, Prednisolone, Medopred, Prednisol.
-Tablets are taken 3 times a day, preferably after meals.
+They suppress inflammation within the arteries, while at the same time being a reliable prophylactic agent.
+Patients are prescribed high doses of corticosteroids for oral or parenteral administration - “Decortin”, “Prednisolone”, “Medopred”, “Prednisol”.
+Tablets are taken 3 times a day, mainly after meals.

-The duration of treatment with "Prednisolone" ranges from 12-24 months.
-"Prednisolone" is by far the most effective remedy in the treatment of arteritis.
-In almost all patients, it gives a bright therapeutic effect: body temperature normalizes, symptoms of intoxication and asthenia disappear, ESR decreases.
-Glucocorticoid drugs have a number of side effects, including hyperhidrosis, bruising, facial swelling, weight gain, osteoporosis in the elderly, psycho-emotional breakdowns.
+The duration of treatment with Prednisolone ranges from 12-24 months.
+Prednisolone is by far the most effective remedy in the treatment of arteritis.
+In almost all patients, it gives a clear therapeutic effect: body temperature normalizes, symptoms of intoxication and asthenia disappear, and ESR decreases.
+Glucocorticoid drugs have a number of side effects, including hyperhidrosis, the appearance of hematomas, swelling of the face, weight gain, osteoporosis in the elderly, and psycho-emotional breakdowns.

-Persons who do not tolerate glucocorticoids are treated with Methotrexate, Azathioprine and other drugs in this group.
+Persons who do not tolerate glucocorticoids well are treated with Methotrexate, Azathioprine and other drugs of this group.

-To improve the rheological properties of blood and its state of aggregation, Aspirin, Dipyridamole, Curantil and other angioprotectors are prescribed.
-They restore blood microcirculation in the affected artery, reduce the risk of hypercoagulability, eliminate vasoconstriction.
+To improve the rheological properties of blood and its physical state, Aspirin, Dipyridamole, Curantil and other angioprotectors are prescribed.
+They restore blood microcirculation in the affected artery, reduce the risk of hypercoagulation, and eliminate vasoconstriction.

-To prevent thrombus formation and optimization of blood flow is carried out with heparin therapy.
-Treatment with "Heparin" lasts five to six days, after which they switch to the use of indirect anticoagulants, for example, "Warfirin".
+To prevent blood clots and optimization of blood flow, heparin therapy is carried out.
+Treatment with Heparin lasts five to six days, after which they proceed to the use of indirect anticoagulants, for example, Warfirin.

 If infectious factors play a role in the development of arteritis, patients are prescribed antibacterial or antiviral drugs - Ceftriaxone, Ofloxacin, Clindomycin, Interferon, Ingavirin.

-With the development of such complications of arteritis as thrombosis of the vessel, oncopathology, the formation of an aneurysm, surgical intervention is required.
-In such cases, an angioprosthesis or bypass is performed.
-During the operation, the affected areas of the vascular bed are removed, restoring the patency of the vessels.
+With the development of such complications of arteritis as thrombosis of a vessel, oncopathology, or the formation of an aneurysm, surgical intervention is required.
+In such cases, angioprosthesis or bypass surgery is performed.
+During the operation, the affected areas of the vascular bed are removed, restoring vascular patency.

 ethnoscience

 It should be remembered that traditional medicine only relieves pain for a short time and reduces the intensity of other signs of inflammation.
-They fail to address the source of the problem.
-This is only an "ambulance" to alleviate the condition and relieve discomfort.
-If the symptoms listed above appear, you should consult a doctor and undergo a complete examination.
+They fail to deal with the source of the problem.
+This is just an “ambulance” to alleviate the condition and relieve discomfort.
+If the symptoms listed above appear, you should consult a doctor and undergo a full examination.

 To relieve headaches, decoctions and infusions of medicinal herbs are used:

-With timely access to a specialist and adequate therapy, the prognosis of the disease is quite favorable.
-Minimal pathological changes occur in the body, allowing patients to live a full and familiar life.
+With timely consultation with a specialist and adequate therapy, the prognosis of the disease is quite favorable.
+Minimal pathological changes occur in the body, allowing patients to live a full and normal life.

-Patients who ignore persistent headaches are at risk of becoming disabled.
-Advanced forms of arteritis lead to adverse and rather serious complications that are difficult to treat and continue to progress.
+Patients who ignore constant headaches risk becoming disabled.
+Advanced forms of arteritis lead to unfavorable and quite serious complications that are difficult to treat and continue to progress.

-Video: temporal arteritis in the program “Live great!”
+Video: temporal arteritis in the program “Live Healthy!”

 One of the presenters will answer your question.

-Currently answering questions: A. Olesya Valerievna, candidate of medical sciences, lecturer at a medical university
+Currently answering questions: A. Olesya Valerievna, candidate of medical sciences, teacher at a medical university

-You can thank a specialist for help or support the VesselInfo project arbitrarily.
+You can thank a specialist for their help or support the VesselInfo project at any time.

-Temporal arteritis is a systemic lesion of arterial vessels of medium diameter.
-The inflammatory process mainly involves the carotid artery and its branches.
-Most often, the superficial temporal artery is subject to pathological changes, the specific granulomatous lesion of which gave the name to the disease.
+Temporal arteritis is a systemic lesion of medium-sized arterial vessels.
+The inflammatory process primarily involves the carotid artery and its branches.
+Most often, the superficial temporal artery is susceptible to pathological changes, the specific granulomatous lesion of which gives the name to the disease.
 But this term is not the only one.
 This pathology is also known as Horton's disease or giant cell mesarteritis.

 Causes

 Not a single theory of the origin of the disease has been reliably confirmed.
-Presumably, an infectious factor plays an important role in its development.
-Often there is a natural connection between the occurrence of arteritis and the transferred influenza and group B hepatitis.
-The genetic programming of the pathology also has its supporters.
-Cases of this rather rare disease were observed in close relatives and identical twins.
+Presumably, the infectious factor plays an important role in its development.
+There is often a natural connection between the occurrence of arteritis and previous influenza and group B hepatitis.
+The genetic programming of pathology also has its supporters.
+Cases of this rather rare disease have been observed in close relatives and identical twins.

 The leading role in the formation of inflammation of the vascular wall belongs to immunological disorders, and this is recognized by adherents of all etiological concepts.
 With temporal arteritis, the immune system reacts inadequately to its own tissues - the process proceeds as an autoimmune one.